 This Sunday in Worship from Pastor Darren:

-Sunday's bulletin is posted in the "Bulletins" section under the "Worship" tab of our website.
-It is also in the green box next to the live streaming box on the home page.
-You can also download it
+Sunday's bulletin will be posted in the "Bulletins" section under the "Worship" tab of our website as soon as possible.
+It will also be in the green box next to the live-streaming box on the home page.

 Last Sunday's service can be found below: